-Minimum of 5 A*-C grades I grade 5 (new grading structure) at GCSE or equivalent with English, and maths.
-Grade B or equivalent in your chosen study subject is preferred.
+Minimum of 5 A*-C grades / grade 5 (new grading structure) at GCSE or equivalent with English, and maths.
+Grade B or equivalent in GCSE Psychology is preferred but not essential.

 Psychology attempts to explain individual behaviour and uncover general principles.
 The course will provide a broad introduction to Psychology as a science.
 It emphasises applying knowledge and understanding and will develop transferable skills of analysis, evaluation and critical thinking.

 Paper 1 – Topics in Psychology– Within this unit you will learn about Social influence, Memory, Attachment and Psychopathology.

 Paper 2 – Psychology in Context – Within this unit you will learn about Approaches in psychology including; Behaviourist, Biological, Cognitive, Psychodynamic, Humanistic, Biopsychology and Research methods including; Experiments, Observations, Statistics and Reports.